dgbenner/experimental-predictive-UI-travelapp/README.md

 ### D. Walkway → Tower Bridge Drink

 Primary map view + multimodal additions:
-- Panel 4: “Your table by Tower Bridge is ready in 20 minutes”
+- Panel 4: "Your table by Tower Bridge is ready in 20 minutes"
 - Panel 6: Crosswalk safety reminder

 The UI may also enter a fan-out state if unsure whether user wants:
-– Wait times at the Tower of London, and peak days
+- Wait times at the Tower of London, and peak days
-– Suggested days and times with lower crowd attendance, better values
+- Suggested days and times with lower crowd attendance, better values
 - Navigation
 - Ticket purchase
 - or Audio guide